Code-Institute-Submissions/breathe-MS2/README.md

 across the following devices: Galaxy Note 3, Galaxy S III, Moto G4, iPhone 4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro.
 Everything ran normally on these devices.
 I also sent my site to some friends and family to open on their phones and nobody had any issues.

+### HTML CSS and JavaScript Testing
+1. W3C HTML Validator
+- I opened [W3C HTML Validator](https://validator.w3.org/) and selected the "Validate by Direct Input" option and pasted the index.html content in, clicked "Check" and was greeted with the following message "Document checking completed.
+No errors or warnings to show."

+2. Similarly, I ran the code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+- I selected the "by Direct Input" option and pasted my style.css and responsive.css code in
+- I received the message "Congratulations!
+No Error Found" on both entries.

+3. Finally, I ran the code through the [JSHint Validator](https://jshint.com/)
+- I deleted the code on the left hand side of the screen and pasted my index.js code in, then clicked configure
+- I received three of the same warnings "Unnecessary semicolon" which disappeared when I deleted the semicolons and ran the code through again.

 ## Issues and Solutions